IshaqZa/OpenGraphicsUI/README.md

         4. Now it is time to copy the data from `std::vector<T>` into our VBO.
 This is done by `glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices.data(), GL_STATIC_DRAW)`(We use GL_STATIC_DRAW only as a placeholder for now)
         5. Shaders are needed for the rendering of graphics, there are two types of shaders, vertex and fragment shaders
         6. A vertex shader is needed to process and output geometry while a fragment shader is needed for color output and shading
+    2. Shaders
-        7. This is the most basic vertex shader:
+        1. This is the most basic vertex shader:
         ```
         #version 330 core
         layout (location = 0) in vec3 aPos;